18kimn/blog/src/routes/writing/setup/index.md

-  This turned out to be much easier than I thought, praise be to the beautifully simple syntax of Markdown and the magical function of API routes in SvelteKit.^[SvelteKit is a web development environment built on top of the Svelte framework.
+  This turned out to be much easier than I thought, praise be to the beautifully simple syntax of Markdown and the magic of API routes in SvelteKit.^[SvelteKit is a web development environment built on top of the Svelte framework.
 I love it for many reasons, including managing the state of applications very nicely and lending itself to easy styling.]
-I was even able to put in debouncing for the updates to these documents, used the `localStorage` API to remember which kanban collections are in which documents, and used the Prettier library in JavaScript to automagically format Markdown tables.^["Debouncing" refers to having an action happen a bit later than its trigger.
+I was even able to put in debouncing for the updates to these documents, used the `localStorage` API to remember across tab sessions which collections are in which documents, and used the Prettier library in JavaScript to automagically format Markdown tables.^["Debouncing" refers to having an action happen a bit later than its trigger.
 In this scenario, I could have the documents updated whenever I make a change, but I put in a debouncer to have the document updater wait for a little bit after I stop making changes to the UI to update the underlying documents.
 This lets me saving more than necessary.]

   There are still some rough edges, like some layout shifts when I drag tasks, or putting in a "confirm" feature for